jgitver/gradle-jgitver-plugin/README.md

 ### Tasks

-#### Since 0.2.0
+#### Version

-The plugin automatically registers a task `version` which you can call to print out the calculated version of your project:
+Since 0.2.0 the plugin automatically registers a task `version` which you can call to print out the calculated version of your project:

 ```
 $ ./gradlew version